 1. Role of arginine methylation of cardiac troponin I in cardiovascular disease, funded by The Hull and East Riding Cardiac Trust (HERCTF), £29,875.
 January-December 2019.
 Link to HERCTF: https://sites.google.com/view/hull-east-riding-cardiac-trust

-2. Developing tissue-on-chip technology as a platform to measure the response of glioblastoma to established therapy and novel drugs (GBM-on-chip), funded by the Brain Tumour Research and Support across Yorkshire (BTRS), £79,987.75, 2020-2023.
-Link to BTRS: www.btrs.org.uk
+2. Developing tissue-on-chip technology as a platform to measure the response of glioblastoma to established therapy and novel drugs (GBM-on-chip), funded by the Yorkshire Brain Tumour Charity (YBTC), £79,987.75, 2020-2023.
+Link to YBTC: www.btrs.org.uk

-Pedro proudly supervises students interested in biochemistry and post-translational modifications, in a variety of systems from cardiovascular to climate change models.
+Pedro proudly supervises students interested in biochemistry and post-translational modifications, in a variety of systems from cardiovascular to environmental models.

 Current PG students include:

 - Alistair Marsden (3rd year PhD student), who is interested in cardiovascular disease